 Did you read the comics before you started shooting?

 Kate: I read the comics for the first time when I was on set shooting the pilot.
 It was this incredible gift to suddenly have in addition to the script so much more information about the world you’re existing in and the tone and the physicality of the character.
 Yeah, the comics are really wonderful.
 But then, as the show went on, I think we all felt that after we would shoot an episode we would all take a look at the material because we didn’t want to be influenced too much.

 How is this show different from other shows?

 Wrenn: Oh wow.
 I’ve never created a character from the beginning of a series.
-I don’t know if it’s the same for you, but I’ve only had experience of playing a recurring character that’s introduced once the show is in mid-season, or if I’m coming in later when the world is already well established.
-So for me, it was really different to just be on the ground when the thing was being made.
+I don’t know if it’s the same for you, but I’ve only had experience of playing a recurring character that’s introduced once the show is in mid-season, or I’m coming in later, when the world is already well established.
+For me, it was really different to just be on the ground when the thing was being made.
 It was really exciting, as well as a very different experience.
-It felt more collaborative, less like I’m trying to fit into this thing that already exists and more like we’re all creating this thing together.
-So that was really different for me.
+It felt more collaborative, less like I’m trying to fit into this thing that already exists and more like we’re all creating this thing together, so that was really different for me.

 And the plot itself?

 Wrenn: Like Reg, my character really doesn’t deal with the devil.
-So for me it was really about this brother/sister relationship in the beginning and then something quite terrible from my character’s past comes back to haunt her.
+For me, it was really about this brother/sister relationship in the beginning and then something quite terrible from my character’s past comes back to haunt her.
 And so it was about dealing with that.

 Kate: I think all of our characters are dealing with personal demons.